List of The Shield characters: Death

 Soon after the plea was entered, however, Vic found that Kavanaugh had played his last card, starting an investigation of Lompoc Federal Penitentiary, which was causing Antwon to lose all the creature comforts he'd enjoyed.
 Additionally, Kavanaugh told Mitchell that Vic had been bragging about getting the better of Antwon, and a furious Mitchell told Vic that Lem was dead as soon as he came into the system.
 Desperate to save his friend from certain death, Vic convinced Lem to skip town on the eve of his court date, where he would plead guilty and be sent to prison.
 Vic prepared to transport the fugitive Lem to Mexico to hide after the group were told that Lem's original deal was now null and void and that the only way for him to receive any break in terms of sentencing would be if he gave up the Strike Team.
 Meanwhile, Kavanaugh convinced Councilman Aceveda to go to Vic and to lie about Lem agreeing to turn against the Strike Team in exchange for a new plea bargain in order to try and track the Strike Team to Lemansky.
 Vic refused to accept Aceveda's lie and continued to believe that Lem had not betrayed the Strike Team.
 Meanwhile, Lem was forced to abandon Vic's original plans for hiding him after he risked his freedom to help out a young child who had been left alone by his parents and had seriously hurt himself in his home's kitchen.
 Lem ultimately contacted Vic and arranged for a meeting with his friends, with Vic preparing the final details to get Lem across the border and into hiding.

 However, Kavanaugh used Aceveda to imply to Vic that Lem had revealed information about the "Money Train."
 Upon learning this, Shane Vendrell secretly decided to kill his friend using a stolen grenade in order to prevent Lem from implicating the team in any illegal activities.
 While Vic and Ronnie were occupied with losing the IAD officers tailing their vehicles, Shane, who was not being tailed, was able to meet up with Lem and whisk him away to an abandoned garage.

 Shane made one last-ditch effort to convince Lem to go along with Vic's plan to relocate him to Mexico but Lem flat out refused to go into hiding.
 Lem argued that fleeing to Mexico, cut off from his friends and isolated from the rest of the world would be worse than prison.
 Shane brought Lem a sandwich to his car and quietly dropped a grenade in the front seat, killing Lemansky.
 When the smoke cleared from the explosion, Lemansky survived long enough to see Shane break down emotionally and cry for him.
 After Shane's emotional break a few seconds later, Lem died.
-He was unmarried without children.
+Upon his former colleagues finding out, Every cop in the Barn rushed to the scene of his death, stating "Officer Down.
+He was unmarried without children."